Supreme Court Rejects Case Over Confederate Emblem On Mississippi Flag

 Carlos Moore, an African-American lawyer from Mississippi who petitioned the court, had argued in court documents that the flag, visible in state buildings, courts and schools, symbolically expresses support for white supremacy.
 The flag incorporates the Confederate battle flag in its upper left corner.

 The justices did not provide a reason for rejecting the appeal.
-A federal appeals court in April rejected the lawsuit due to lack of standing, as NPR's Camila Domonoske explained:
+A federal appeals court in April rejected the lawsuit owing to lack of standing, as NPR's Camila Domonoske explained:

 "The central question was whether the man had standing to sue — which depended on whether he had experienced an 'injury in fact.'
 The appeals court didn't deny that the flag might have a deep and personal effect on the man.
 They said he demonstrated that he feels stigmatized.